npcole/npyscreen/docs/Documentation.rst

 *begin_entry_at=16*
    At what column should the entry part of the widget begin?

 Internally titled widgets are actually a textbox (for the label) and whatever other kind of widget is required.
-You can access the separate widgets (if you ever need to - you shouldn't) through the *label_widget* *entry_widget* attributes.
+You can access the separate widgets (if you ever need to - you shouldn't) through the *label_widget* and *entry_widget* attributes.
 However, you may never need to, since the *value* and *values* attributes of the combined widget should work as expected.

 Widget Types
 ============